amydevs/php-assignments/3multiway/README.md

 Modify the algorithm below so that if:
 \- an age of 0 to 5 is entered then the output is - "name" to young for school.
-\- an age of greater then 18 is entered then the output is - "name" has left.school.
+\- an age of greater then 18 is entered then the output is - "name" has left school.

 ```pseudocode
 BEGIN